 Investment properties are subsequently measured at fair value, representing open market value, as determined by registered external valuers as at the financial year end.
 Open market value is determined by the valuer using a market approach and cost approach.
-The market approach comprises the discounted cash flow method or a net income capitalisation method.
+The market approach comprises the discounted cash flow method or a net income capitalisation method as well as the comparable approach.
 Refer to Note 11 to the financial statements for key judgements used in the valuations.
 Any gains or losses are included in profit or loss.